The Ultimate Guide to Cremation 2023

 Alternatives to flame cremation – Bio Cremation (Water Cremation)

 Water cremation, otherwise known as Aquamation, is now available in 22 states.
-It is being touted as the new alternative to flame cremation that offers a simple, sustainable ‘cremation’ alternative that is environmentally friendly.
+It is being touted as the new alternative to flame cremation, offering a simple, sustainable, and environmentally friendly alternative.
 It has a 75% lower carbon footprint and basically uses warm water and potassium or sodium hydroxide to gently dissolve organic matter.

-Read our Guide to Aquamation: A Greener Alternative for full information about water cremation, which states it is legal in, the process, and the costs.
+Read our Guide to Aquamation: A Greener Alternative for full information about water cremation, including whether it is legal, the process, and the costs.
 The average cost of bio cremation is $1,995.

 You may also be interested in our post exploring the sustainability of flame cremation and its impact on the environment.
 How Environmentally Sustainable is Cremation?